PowerMops/powermops-site/src/routes/pmops/Reference-8.md

 Certain guidelines must be observed when dividing your application into modules.
 Exported names are taken to be executable words.
-Therefore you mustn\'t export other things such as objects or Values.
+Therefore you mustn't export other things such as objects or Values.
 If you need to export an object, you will need to define a word in the module which gets the address of the object (just naming it will do that), then export that word name.
 You can then use late binding to send a message